 Action # Title Description Total Funds Contributing 3.1 Parent and Community Engagement and Advisory Host schoolwide events and assemblies to showcase student success to include Orientation, Curriculum Night, Parent Education Workshops, and other recruitment and engagement events to get families and community members involved with the school.
 Host Parent-Teacher Conferences to learn about student progress in the classroom.
-Host cultural events to build stronger relationships between school-home and demonstrate support/respect for diversity within the community.
+Host cultural events to strengthen school-home relationships and demonstrate support and respect for the community.
 Host Parent Volunteer Thank You Mornings.
 Administer a School Climate Survey annually.
 Encourage parents to take on additional leadership responsibilities in advisory groups to develop shared leadership and parent governance.
 Ensure compliant and functioning Parent Community Council and provide relevant materials and basic hospitality (water, snacks) for these meetings.
-No 3.2 Parent Education Provide robust parent education to ensure a partnership in the students' academic success, the importance of student attendance and engagement, taking an active or leadership role in the school, literacy, supporting social emotional and mental health for the family, and access to tools to support student learning at home which will ensure social emotional and mental health well-being for increased student engagement, attendance, connectedness, achievement, and self-esteem. \$XX Yes 3.3 Parent Communication Provide consistent communication to students, families, teachers, and staff through the communication application, Mail Chimp, in English and Spanish.
-Utilize the website, PCC newsletters, and informal discussions as well as an open door policy to communicate student events, reminders, recruitment and enrollment. \$XX No
+No 3.2 Parent Education Provide robust parent education to ensure a partnership in the students' academic success, the importance of student attendance and engagement, taking an active or leadership role in the school, literacy, supporting social emotional and mental health for the family, and access to tools to support student learning at home which will ensure social emotional and mental health well-being for increased student engagement, attendance, connectedness, achievement, and self-esteem. \$0 Yes 3.3 Parent Communication Provide consistent communication to students, families, teachers, and staff through the communication application, Parent Square, in English and Spanish.
+Utilize the website, PCC newsletters, and informal discussions as well as an open-door policy to communicate student events, reminders, recruitment and enrollment. \$15,518 No

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students for 2024-25
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students for 2025-26

-Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$XX \$XX
+Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$234,706 \$0